 There are, however, some exceptions to confidentiality.
 Counselors are required to release certain information in situations in which there is potential harm to the person or danger to others, in instances of child or elder abuse or as a result of a court order.
 While these types of events are extremely rare, it is important to note that these possibilities exist.

 In addition, files may be reviewed in the process of agency accreditation visits by professional review teams; all materials are handled confidentially and no materials with identifying information will leave the agency without obtaining specific release to do so.
 Files are retained for seven years past the date of last contact and are then shredded.
 Any questions about confidentiality can be directed to our office for further details if needed.

 Because e-mail is not a secure or confidential medium, we cannot guarantee that any e-mail that you may send to us will remain confidential.
 While we consider your communications private and do not disseminate information about you without your permission, our university administration reserves the right to monitor e-mail usage and so others might therefore see the text of your message.
 Please see our e-mail policy for additional information

 Do you have Self-help materials?

-We have developed several brochures on common topics of interest to many University Students.
-Our copyrighted "Help Yourself" Series is available in paper format in our foyer at 232 English/Counseling Services Building; a person can stop by and pick up a copy of any topic of interest.
-These helpful topics are also available at our website.
+We have developed several brochures on common topics of interest to many university students.
+Our copyrighted "Help Yourself" Series is available on our website.

 Will staff give talks, presentations or brief workshops to organizations, classes or campus office groups?

 We are glad to take requests for presentations and ask that requests be made at least two weeks ahead of the needed date.
 If we are unable to meet the request, we will try to suggest other options or resources to help meet your needs.
-Please refer to our presentations page for a listing of currently offered presentations.
+Please refer to our Kat Chats for a listing of currently offered presentations.